-- An Emergency Operations Center may be set up for expanded dispatch. - The Emergency Operations Center Coordinator serves as a facilitator in accomplishing the goals and direction of the Agency Administrator and, when in place, the MAC Group.
+- An operations center may be set up for expanded dispatch. - The center coordinator facilitates accomplishments of goals and direction of the agency administrator and, when in place, the MAC group.
 The individual filling of the position is key and, depending on the complexity of the situation, may be filled by the person normally managing the day-to-day operations of the center or an individual from a higher level of management.
-The Emergency Operations Center Coordinator is responsible for: - Filling and supervising necessary positions, as needed, in accordance with coordination complexity. - > Implementing decisions made by the MAC Group. - Facilities and equipment for its organization should be pre-identified, procured, and available for immediate setup.
-The following key items should be provided for: - > Separate from but accessible to the initial attack organization. - > Adequate office space (lighting, heating, cooling, security). - Communications, equipment (telephone, telecopier, computer hardware with adequate data storage space, priority use, and support personnel). - > Area suitable for briefings (agency administrators, media). - Timetable/schedule should be implemented and adhered to (operational period changes, briefings, strategy meetings).
+The center coordinator is responsible for: - Filling and supervising necessary positions, as needed, in accordance with coordination complexity. - > Implementing decisions made by the MAC group. - Facilities and equipment for its organization should be pre-identified, procured, and available for immediate setup.
+The following key items should be provided for: - > Separate from, but accessible to, the initial attack organization. - > Adequate office space (lighting, heating, cooling, security). - > Communications, equipment (telephone, telecopier, computer hardware with adequate data storage space, priority use, and support personnel). - > Area suitable for briefings (agency administrators, media). - > Timetable/schedule should be implemented and adhered to (operational period changes, briefings, strategy meetings).